SWI-Prolog/packages-pengines/README.md

 ## License

-Pengines are licensed under the BSD 2-Clause license.
-See the header of pengines.js file.
+Pengines is licensed under the BSD 2-Clause license.
+See the header of web/js/pengines.js file.